Promo code SPRING2022 will be automatically applied at checkout!

 • Unintended weight loss

-The absence of these signs does not mean that you don’t have prediabetes or high blood sugar, and only a doctor can rule out or diagnose prediabetes or diabetes.
-If you are concerned about your blood sugar levels, visit your doctor for further guidance.
+The absence of these signs does not mean that you don’t have prediabetes or high glucose, and only a doctor can rule out or diagnose prediabetes or diabetes.
+If you are concerned about your glucose levels, visit your doctor for further guidance.

-Diabetes is a chronic condition in which the body is unable to produce or use insulin properly, leading to elevated blood sugar levels.
+Diabetes is a chronic condition in which the body is unable to produce or use insulin properly, leading to elevated glucose levels.
 There are three main types of diabetes: type 1, type 2, and gestational diabetes.

 Gestational diabetes (GDM) is considered a complication of pregnancy and may occur due to changes in glucose tolerance associated with pregnancy.
 GDM affects approximately 16.5% of pregnancies throughout the world.